Everything You Need To Know:

 Do start up loans require personal guarantees?

-After making an application, it’s important to be aware that some lenders will require a personal guarantee as part of their terms of agreement.
-Because there is nothing to secure the money against, a lender might want reassurance that they will have a way of getting their money back, in the event your small business defaults on repayments.
+After making an application, it’s important to be aware that some lenders will require a personal guarantee as part of their agreement terms.
+Because there is nothing to secure the money against, a lender might want reassurance that they will have a way of getting their money back, if your small business defaults on repayments.

 - What is a personal guarantee?
 A personal guarantee is a signed agreement making the business director personally liable for paying back the money to the lender.